-Skin rashes, such as eczema, are often irritating and painful and depending on the type, may need medical attention to clear up.
+Skin rashes, such as eczema, are often irritating and painful and depending on the type, may need medical attention to treat.
 Gainesville Dermatology & Skin Surgery develops personalized treatments for all types of skin rashes, including dermatology surgery.
-If you're suffering from eczema or a different skin rash, contact our office today to schedule a skin rash appointment or to learn more about our other skin care services.
+If you're suffering from eczema or a different type of skin rash, contact our office today to schedule a skin rash appointment or to learn more about our other skin care services.

-These are seven of the most common types of skin rashes diagnosed and treated by Gainesville dermatology professionals, including the surgeons at Gainesville Dermatology & Skin Surgery.
+The following comprises seven of the most common types of skin rashes that are both diagnosed and treated by Gainesville dermatology professionals, including the surgeons at Gainesville Dermatology & Skin Surgery.

 Heat Rash (Miliaria)

 Hot and humid weather often causes heat rash for many people but the rash can also form by overdressing.
 Heat rash has two forms, prickly heat and miliaria crystallina.
 Prickly heat is characterized by small, red bumps that create a prickling or stinging sensation.
-Clear, fluid-filled bumps characterized miliaria crystallina generally without any other symptoms.
+Clear, fluid-filled bumps characterize miliaria crystallina, generally without the presence of other symptoms.

 Ringworm (Tinea Corporis)